 How amazing it would be if you could just checkmate your opponent in a few moves, let’s say within 2 moves, right?
 So let’s discuss that!

 To checkmate in 2 moves you need to have the black chess piece and the first two moves of your opponent having the white chess piece must be such that the white king gets exposed to attack easily.
 This type of checkmate is known as a fool’s mate.

-Move 1: White pawn (of opponent) to f2 square.
-In response (your) Black pawn to e5 square.
+Move 1: White pawn (of an opponent) to f2 square.
+In response to (your) Black pawn to e5 square.

 Move 2: White pawn to g4 square, further opening up the diagonal and making it more vulnerable.
-Black responds to this, takes the advantage of the weakness of the white king, and checkmates by moving the queen h4 square.
+Black responds to this and takes the advantage of the weakness of the white king, and checkmates by moving the queen h4 square.

 This is how you can checkmate in 2 moves.

 Note that if in the first move, white moves the white pawn on g4 square instead of f2 square and on the second move, moves the white pawn on f4 square instead of g4, rest everything remains the same then that is considered a variation of this fool’s mate pattern (also called as Grob’s attack)

 Read More: How To Win Chess In 2 Moves?

 Now, you may be amazed to know this pattern but actually, this happens very rarely in real games unless your opponent makes a serious blunder.

 However, it is good to know this, who knows you may get a chance and show your chess skills?